lucaspcamargo/qt-sonic/README.md

 ## License

-The engine, and all code in this repo, is licensed under the GPL V3.0 license.
+The engine is licensed under the GPL V3.0 license.
 Dependencies have their own licenses.

 Any original assets made for this are hereby licensed as [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en),